-Supporting the Heads of Residential Life are Deputy Heads of Residential life, Residential Parents and Assistant Residential Parents who manage the day to day requirements of each residence.
+Supporting the Heads of Residential Life are Residential Parents and Assistant Residential Parents who manage the day-to-day requirements of each residence.
 These are the people students should address for information about maintenance requests, room assignments, sanctions, signing permission slips, checking parental consent forms, following up medical issues, and all other tasks related to daily well-being.

-Mentors are dedicated staff members that work in specific dorms after school until curfew.
+When residential parents are not on duty, other members of staff will work in assigned houses after school until curfew.
 Students go to them for signout slips, home learning help and immediate concerns or issues.
 In addition to the personnel described above, a member of Senior Management is always available for issues of urgency.
-This person is known as the Senior Manager on Duty (SMOD).